 What is jumper´s knee?
 Read our article about jumper´s knee and prevention exercises.

-Remember, first thing you should do is seek medical attention.
+Remember, first thing you should do is seek medical attention and do not gamble as you can do in online casino Canada.
 What may appear to be simple knee pain may actually be something far worse.

 Once your knee pain starts to decrease, try adding flexibility and strength exercises that concentrate on the muscles around the knee: